Headless Browser Hacks

 export DISPLAY=:99

 Now you can run the crawler without headless mode but it will not launch a browser window onto a physical display.
 Rather the browser will be rendered onto the framebuffer.
-Take a look at here to see how you can view what’s being rendered onto the framebuffer.
+Take a look here to see how you can view what’s being rendered onto the framebuffer.